ExmgElements/exmg-paper-tooltip/README.md

 WARNING: This element is not compatible with Polymer 1.0

-<exmg-paper-tooltip> Is a simplified version of the paper-tooltip.
-The
-animations have been stripped and replaced by a simply css animation + we have rewritten it to Polymer 2.0 syntax.
+`<exmg-paper-tooltip>` Is a simplified version of the paper-tooltip.
+The animations have been stripped and replaced by a simply css animation + we have rewritten it to Polymer 2.0 syntax.

-Material design datatable.
-Please visit the [API Documentation and demo](http://exmg.github.io/exm-datatable/) page for more information.

 ## Install